A Mappa Monday

 Black and white photograph of bride and groom leaving the church with scouts as guard of honour

-Bride and groom leaving Widford Church with a scout guard of honour, May 1912
+Bride and groom leaving the church, May 1912

 Black and white photograph of wedding party (mainly men with some women nearly out of shot) posing with a biplane in front of Hylands House.
 Groom and several men on the biplane wing.
 Bride standing in front of the biplane in white wedding dress

-Wedding party with a biplane in front of Hylands House, May 1912
+Wedding party posing with a biplane in front of Hylands House, May 1912

 Black and white photograph of the bride and groom leaving by car surrounded by wedding party throwing confetti